YongoDavid/DEMO-2024-AUGUST/README.md

 AUG-04
 Crazy dayy today , buut i woont let it get to me. i workekd a little then slept and woke up to work again and my Mac screen started acting up.
+I will find my way around this issue and hopfullyy get it fixed soon.